dbashford/mimosa/README.md

 ### Watch and Compile (watch)

-Mimosa will watch the configured `sourceDir`, by default the assets directory.
-When files are added, updated, or deleted, the configured compilers will perform necessary actions and keep the `compiledDir` updated with compiled/copied assets.
+Mimosa will watch the configured `watch.sourceDir`, by default the assets directory.
+When files are added, updated, or deleted, the configured compilers will perform necessary actions and keep the `watch.compiledDir` updated with compiled/copied assets.

  To start watching, execute:

     $ mimosa watch

+When Mimosa starts up, it registers files in your `sourceDir` all at once.
+If you have a very large number of files, 1000 images to copy over for instance, Mimosa may open enough files to cause EMFILE issues.
+This means that Mimosa has opened up too many files at one time, more files than your system allows to be open at once.

+To combat this, the `watch` config has a `throttle` property.  `throttle` is the number of files Mimosa should handle every 100 milliseconds during the initial Mimosa startup and for subsequent file additions.
+For instance, if you set the number to 200, this means that if you have 1000 files, when Mimosa starts up it will process them in 5 chunks of 200, spaced 100 milliseconds apart.
+It will do the same if, after Mimosa has started, you add 1000 files with a single copy or paste.

+You may still run into EMFILE issues after setting throttle, and it might take some playing around with the number to get things just right.

+The default for `throttle` is 0.
+When `throttle` is set to 0, throttling is disabled and all files are processed immediately.

 #### Serve Assets (--server, -s)